TLCFEM/suanPan-manual/docs/Collection/Process/plot.md

 7. `material` filters the elements plotted based on material tag.
 A single unsigned integer is required as parameter.
    Example: `material 1`
 8. `size` controls the size of plot window.
 Two double values are required.
 Examples: `size 300 400`
 9. `save` indicates the file name.
-A string value with suffix of `.vtk` is required.
-Example: `save S11.vtk`
+A string value is required.
+The extension suffix will be automatically appended.
+Example: `save S11`

 ## Remarks